-Department/Agency: Health and Human Services - Invest in Children
+Department/Agency:Health and Human Services - Invest in ChildrenDiversity, equity, and inclusion in the CY2024-2025 Budget:

 In 2024, we will re-procure for our Universal Pre-Kindergarten program.
 In the last procurement in 2021, we received over 90 proposals and awarded 73 preschool programs in 43 agencies ranging from family child care to privately-owned centers to Head Start to public school districts.
 This RFP is a large undertaking.
 We schedule it every 3 years or so to reduce burden on programs for frequent re-application.